wernerbatt/agentic/README.md

 # Asynchronous coding agents

-This repository contains a collection of mini-projects and games.
+This repository contains a collection of mini-projects and games built using asynchronous coding agents

 ## Games